Asia stocks notch records; pound calm after Labour landslide

 Japanese household spending unexpectedly fell in May, government data showed on Friday, complicating the interest rate outlook especially as one of the factors behind the drop has been how the weak yen has curbed consumers' purchasing power.

-The yen rose slightly to 160.9 per dollar.
-FTSE futures opened 0.3% higher on Friday and S&P 500 futures were up ever so slightly to suggest a fresh record for the cash index may be in store later in the day.
+The yen rose slightly to 160.75 per dollar.
+FTSE futures ticked 0.2% higher on Friday and S&P 500 futures were up ever so slightly to suggest a fresh record for the cash index may be in store later in the day.

 JOBS IN FOCUS